gammasim/simtools/docs/source/applications.md

 Each application is configured as described in {ref}`Configuration`.
 The available arguments can be access by calling the `python applications/<application name> --help`.

-Some applications require one or multiple filenames as input in the commandline.
+Some applications require one or multiple filenames as input from the command-line options.
 The system will first search on main simtools directory for these files, and in case it is not found, it will search into the directories given by the config parameter *model_path*.